· min · 2445

 Why This Matters

-Puerto Plata isn’t resort bubbles.
-It’s tropical forest, mountain ecosystems, coastal habitat.
-Birds are everywhere.
+Puerto Plata isn’t just resort bubbles.
+It’s tropical forest, mountain ecosystems, and coastal habitat, and birds are everywhere.

-That tiny green Tody watching you from a branch?
-Evolved nowhere else but here.
-Hummingbirds buzzing through mountain gardens?
-Cloud forest specialists.
-Frigatebirds soaring over boats?
-Ocean masters that never touch water.
+That tiny green Tody watching you from a branch evolved nowhere else but here.
+The hummingbirds buzzing through mountain gardens are cloud-forest specialists.
+The frigatebirds soaring over boats are ocean masters that never touch water.

 Wild birds aren’t locked in reserves.
-They’re part of every trail, beach, and mountain you’ll explore.
-No binoculars needed.
-Just attention.
+They’re part of every trail, beach, and mountain you’ll explore - no binoculars needed, just attention.
+If you want them closer and more concentrated, the tropical park at Taino Valley gathers native plants and wildlife in one walkable spot.

 💬 Need help?